-New mobile app helps providers better document conditions and careDecember 18th, 2012 in Health /
+New mobile app helps providers better document conditions and careDecember 18, 2012 in Medicine & Health / Health

 One of the key features of health care reform is the linking of outcomes with reimbursement, a development that places even greater urgency on the thoroughness and accuracy of documenting a patient's condition and care.
 A new suite of tools – include a mobile app for iPhones and iPads – developed by the University of Rochester Medical Center (URMC) helps health care providers paint a more precise picture of the health condition of patients they treat.